fractaledmind/solid_errors/README.md

 config.solid_errors.send_emails = true
 config.solid_errors.email_from = "errors@myapp.com"
 config.solid_errors.email_to = "devs@myapp.com"
+# Tell Solid Errors whether or not to limit the total emails per occurrence.
+Defaults to false.
+config.solid_errors.one_email_per_occurrence = true
 ```

 If you have set `send_emails` to `true` and have set an `email_to` address, Solid Errors will send an email notification whenever an error occurs.
 If you have not set `send_emails` to `true` or have not set an `email_to` address, Solid Errors will not send any email notifications.

+If you have set `send_emails` to `true` and have set `one_email_per_occurrence` to `true`, Solid Errors will only send an email notification after the first occurrence of a new error or the first reoccurrence of a previously resolved error.
+If you have not set `one_email_per_occurrence` to `true`, Solid Errors will send an email notification for each occurrence of an error.

 ### Examples